graudtv/llvm-mipt/asm/qrisc.md

 ### External devices

-External devices can be accessed via MMIO with any memory instruction: load, store, addm, orm, etc. Addresses 0xffffff00-0xffffffff are reserved for MMIO.
+External devices can be accessed via MMIO with load and store instructions.
+Addresses 0xffffff00-0xffffffff are reserved for MMIO.

 In write operations to registers in descriptions below, it is assumed that "arg" is 32-bit value written to register.